WilliamBerryiii/Hints4CSD/slides/index.md

 ***
 ###End-to-End Error Handling
 Reliability comes with Error Handling<br />
-Reliability is not difficult, retrofitting is.<br />
+Reliability is not difficult, retrofitting is<br />
 Trade perfection for disaster mitigation<br />

 ' Reliability is not difficult, retrofitting is.